PII Obfuscation

 Configure PII Settings

-Open Settings → PDF Import Privacy to:
+Open Settings → Privacy to:

-- Enable debug mode to view a diff of what was replaced (useful for verifying the obfuscation worked correctly)
+- Enable debug mode to view a diff of what was replaced

 Your AI provider still receives text